Zanktus/ms2-discord-newsbot/README.md

 ### Additional
 This is currently still in some sort of test mode, if you have any issues please let me know.
-I do host it on my own server which costs money of course, if you appreciate the work I do think about [buying me coffee](buymeacoff.ee/LNaTFiJXs), thanks! :)

 ---